 After that Ahel entered in a coaching relationship with the Prawer Won’t Pass campaign in the Neggev to prevent the passing of a draft law destined to confiscate thousands of dunums and expel 70k people from their homes.

-Once that campaign was won, a group of activists in the north asked us to support them launch a campaign to encourage the Druze youth to resist the obligatory army service.
+Once that campaign was won, a group of activists in the north asked us to support them launch a campaign to encourage the Druze youth in the north to resist the obligatory army service.
 Orfod Shaabak Bi7meik (Resist and Your People Will Protect You) is the name of the campaign and it is ongoing to date.

 Ahel also conducted five other workshops to teach community organizing and campaign management with different groups, such as university student groups on both side of the green line and also Tanseeqyit Moqawameh Shaabieh (the Popular Struggle Committees) active against the Wall and the settlements expansion in the West Bank.

-Ahel conducted all the above mentioned work in Palestine/Israel.
+Ahel conducted all the above mentioned work in Palestine.
 In addition to that and while without a coaching relationship with BDS Jordan, Ahel ran a six session learning series for the BDS activists to reflect on their one year journey in story, structure, strategy and the meaning of success.

 Ahel coached and trained Tabek Nithamak (Implement Your Laws) in the Palestinian refugee camps in Lebanon.
 The campaign demands that the PLO implements its bylaws and organize elections to choose the refugee camp committees.